Toilet brushes are a staple cleaning product in all households, but did you know you have to clean toilet brushes too?

 - Spray the toilet brush with hydrogen peroxide, Lysol, or anther disinfectant before replacing it into the brush holder.

 Over time, your toilet brush bristles can go from white to yellow.
-You can restore your bristles by placing the brush in a bucket of hot water, adding some baking soda and letting the mixture sit for a few minutes to an entire night.
-The baking soda will whiten the bristles and remove any lingering odours your toilet brush is holding onto.
+You can restore your bristles by placing the brush in a bucket of hot water, adding some baking soda, and letting the mixture sit for a few minutes to an entire night.
+The baking soda will whiten the bristles and remove any lingering odors your toilet brush is holding onto.

 How Often To Clean The Toilet Brush

 You can clean your toilet brush every time you clean the toilet.
-I like to really clean the toilet once a week and I like to wipe the toilet down with a Lysol wipe on a daily basis.
+I like to really clean the toilet once a weekend I like to wipe the toilet down with a Lysol wipe on a daily basis.

 You should also wash out your toilet brush holder, and even spray it down with disinfectant once a week.
 It has a habit of collecting disgusting dirty water and can even start to smell if not taken care of regularly.